danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 end
 ```

 The integration test stubs `matches?` directly rather than internal methods like `allow_all?` or `allowed?`.
-This decouples the test from implementation details as the internal IP matching logic is already covered in the unit tests.
+This decouples the test from implementation details, as the internal IP matching logic is already covered in the unit tests.

 ## Rollout